 The realms of energy knowledge required include heating and cooling requirements, as well as use of day lighting and natural lighting.
-Develop skills to reduce risk in the integration of innovative sustainability initiatives, with assurances of performance and delivery of desired sustainability outcomes.
+Students of this specialisation will develop skills to reduce risk in the integration of innovative sustainability initiatives, assuring performance and delivery of desired sustainability outcomes.

 Students wanting to combine a mix of building management, architecture, engineering, management, education and communication subjects.

 Energy modelling is a key tool for the development and adoption of energy efficiency in new and existing buildings.
 This course develops the skills of complex modelling informed by an understanding of the results, ensuring the graduate has the ability to both interpret and communicate outcomes effectively.

 Despite the obvious need for people with knowledge of efficient energy modelling and implementation, there is a severe shortage of people who have the capacity to interpret modelling results and convert these into effective practice.
 Employment prospects are good.

 - Environmentally Sustainable Design (ESD) Consultant